cboyda/AgTech/README_capstone.md

 # Project: AgTech Capstone
-Final Project | Cohort 4 | Stream 3
+Final Project | Cohort 4 | Stream 3 by Clinton Boyda

 ## Problem Statement
 Reviewing crop prices, I was intrigued to see the Canola drastically increasing: